 The Company applies the authoritative guidance related to uncertainty in income taxes.
 The Company has concluded that there were no uncertain tax positions identified during its analysis.
 The Company's policy is to recognize interest and penalties in the period in which they occur in the income tax provision.
-The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction, various state and local jurisdictions and in foreign jurisdictions, primarily the U.K. Currently, the Company is not subject to any income tax examinations.
-The statute of limitations for years prior to fiscal 2009 is now closed.
-However, certain tax attribute carryforwards that were generated prior to fiscal 2009 may be adjusted upon examination by tax authorities if they are utilized.
+The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction, various state and local jurisdictions and in foreign jurisdictions, primarily Canada and the U.K. Currently, the Company is subject to income tax examinations for fiscal 2011 and 2012.
+The Company anticipates no material tax liability to arise from this examination.
+The statute of limitations for years prior to fiscal 2011 is now closed.
+However, certain tax attribute carryforwards that were generated prior to fiscal 2011 may be adjusted upon examination by tax authorities if they are utilized.

-13. Stockholders' Equity
+12. Stockholders' Equity